At a glance

 - Blue Cross offers a variety of Medicare Advantage plans and types in most states in the United States.

 - Many plans include prescription drug coverage, or you can purchase a separate Part D plan.

 - Many of the Blue Cross Medicare Advantage plans offer $0 monthly premiums along with prescription drug coverage.

 Medicare Advantage is an alternative to original Medicare where a private health insurance company offers your Medicare benefits, plus other benefits original Medicare doesn’t traditionally offer.
 Examples include vision, dental, and preventive health services.
-Blue Cross Blue Shield (BCBS) is one of these companies.
+Blue Cross Blue Shield is one of these companies.

-This article will cover available Blue Cross Medicare Advantage plans in the United States.
+This article gives you a look at the available Blue Cross Medicare Advantage plans in the United States.

 Blue Cross offers a variety of Medicare Advantage plans.
 Their availability may vary by region and state.

 Blue Cross HMO plans

-Blue Cross offers health maintenance organization (HMO) plans in several states, including Arizona, California, Florida, Massachusetts, and many more.
-In this plan type, you would have an in-network primary care provider.
+Blue Cross offers Health Maintenance Organization (HMO) plans in several states, including Arizona, California, Florida, Massachusetts, and many more.
+In this plan type, you would have an in-network primary care provider (PCP).

-If you were to need specialty care (such as referral to a orthopedic doctor for knee pain or a gastroenterologist for stomach problems), you would first see your primary care provider (PCP), then your PCP would potentially refer you to a specialist.
+If you were to need specialty care, you would first see your PCP, then they would give you a referral to see a specialist.
 Your insurance plan would first have to approve the specialty physician referral.

 An exception with Blue Cross is that most women wouldn’t need a referral to see an in-network OB/GYN for routine well-woman care, such as a Pap smear.